mminer/mminer.github.com/_posts/2015-05-11-level-editing-off-the-beaten-path.md

 <img alt="Orbert in Unity" src="/images/orbert-unity.png">

-While this approach works superbly for *Orbert*, it admittedly only does so because the game has particular limitations that lend themselves well to such a simplified editor.
-It employs only a handful of tile types, making remembering which colours represent each effortless.
+While this approach works superbly for *Orbert*, it admittedly only does so because the game has limitations that lend themselves well to such a simplified editor.
+It employs a handful of tile types, making remembering which colours represent each effortless.
 It also lacks any "moving parts" apart from the player.
 If we want RPCs that shuffle around the level on a pre-defined path, for example, we would require something more sophisticated than a 2D grid.

-However, even if an editor like the one described is too simplistic for your game, there are almost certainly better options than placing prefabs manually.
+However, even if an editor like the one described is too simplistic for your game, there are certainly better options than placing prefabs manually.
 If your game is tile-based, consider using an application like the [Tiled](http://www.mapeditor.org/) map editor .
 It provides sophisticated tools for creating maps and exports the result to an XML or JSON file, easily read by Unity or Unreal.
 Indeed, the latter's Paper2D boasts built-in support for the JSON files that Tiled exports.
 Unity developers are in luck as well, with several third-party assets offering TMX support ([full list of integrations here](https://github.com/bjorn/tiled/wiki/Support-for-TMX-maps)).

 Not building a tile-based game?
 Modern game engines like Unity make building custom editor tools a breeze for the ultimate in level editor construction.
-It may seem like a chore when more exciting challenges await, but some upfront investment pays huge dividends later in development.
+It may seem like a chore when more exciting challenges await, but upfront investment pays huge dividends later in development.

 Cool?
 Cool.